msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 Outbound Shipments can be used to issue stock to a customer.

-If you used mSupply in the past, you may be familiar with the term **Customer Invoice**.
+If you have used mSupply in the past, you may be familiar with the term **Customer Invoice** instead of Outbound Shipment.
 An Outbound Shipment can be used to:
 * Transfer stock to another store which also uses mSupply
 * Issue stock to a customer
 * Fulfill requisitions (customer orders)